HamiltonMultimedia/hello-world/README.md

 It's been a while since I've been here.
 I'm sorry I've been away for so long.
 I really wanted to come and make some new entries.
+I've been putting a lot of time into training lately.